jonesnc/jonesnc.github.io/content/_index.md

 # Hi, I'm Nathan Jones

 I'm a web programmer, and I currently work at Southern Utah University.
-I work on web apps written in Python using the Django framework using Oracle database.
+I work on web apps written in Python using the Django framework and Oracle database.

 This blog is a collection of programming techniques and lessons I've learned.